Alluxio/alluxio/docs/en/compute/Spark-On-Kubernetes.md

 * Table of Contents
 {:toc}

-## Basic Tutorial
+## Overview

-This tutorial walks through an example Spark job on Alluxio in Kubernetes.
+Spark running on Kubernetes can use Alluxio as the data access layer.
+This guide walks through an example Spark job on Alluxio in Kubernetes.
 The example used in this tutorial is a job to count the number of lines in a file.
 We refer to this job as `count` in the following text.

-### Prerequisites
+## Prerequisites

 - A Kubernetes cluster (version >= 1.8).
 - Alluxio is deployed on the Kubernetes cluster.
 For instructions on how to deploy Alluxio, refer to [this page]({{ '/en/deploy/Running-Alluxio-On-Kubernetes.html' | relativize_url }})

+## Basic Setup

+First, prepare the Spark Docker image including the Alluxio client and any other required jars.
+This image should be made available on all Kubernetes nodes.

 ### Download Binaries